sbatson5/imposter-syndrome-blog/content/posts/2019-06-05---The-Art-of-the-Code-Review.md

 I didn't want her to think I was stupid.

 But the truth of the matter was *I didn't use a Service because I didn't know what Services were in Ember.*
-I was still learning modern JavaScript at the time, not to mention the nuances of the framework we were using.
+I was still learning modern JavaScript at the time, not to mention the nuances of the framework.
 Even if I had 10 years of experience, there is still a chance that I just didn't know what Services did in Ember.

 Rather than asking something like "Why didn't you just do X" it could have been worded like this: